English

 Departmental approach to the curriculum

-In KS4 we build on these ideas in order to prepare students for their GCSEs.
-Students explore more Victorian texts, a range of poetry and drama and are encouraged to develop lines of argument in thoughtful opinion pieces and essays, while experimenting with their narrative style.
+At KS4, we build on this understanding to prepare students for their GCSEs.
+Students study Victorian fiction, a range of poetry and drama, alongside contemporary and historical non-fiction.
+They are encouraged to develop lines of argument in detailed and perceptive essays, and also have opportunities to experiment with narrative style.

 Year 7